jiyoungj/jiyoungj.github.io/research.md

 <h4>2024</h4>

+  <b>Jang, J.</b>, & Katsika, A. Focus structure and articulatory strengthening in Seoul Korean.
+To be presented at the the <em>12th International Conference on Speech Prosody</em>, Leiden, The Netherlands, July 2024.

   <b>Jang, J.</b>, Kim, S., & Cho, T. Glottalization of non-initial vowels in marking prosodic structure in American and Australian Englishes.
 Oral presentation to be presented at the <em>19th Conference on Laboratory Phonology (LabPhon19)</em>, Seoul, South Korea, June 2024.

   Katsika, A. & <b>Jang, J.</b> Prosodic encoding of focus and edge-prominence: an articulatory study of Seoul Korean.
 Oral presentation to be presented at the <em>19th Conference on Laboratory Phonology (LabPhon19)</em>, Seoul, South Korea, June 2024.